 Why Studies Like This Are Crucial

 Sadly, medical error doesn’t only end in injury and doesn’t only involve birth.
 Death can arise from cases of surgical injury, adverse drug events, hospital infections, falls, and other incidents.
 Recent data put the annual death toll at 440,000 in the United States.
-Even previous, smaller estimations make medical error the country’s third-leading cause of death.
-And experts warn the number could be much higher, given doctors’ tendency to hide their mistakes.

 All physical, mental, and fatal injury considered, negligent doctors have a lot to answer for.
 And they can.